wxsms/vuepress-theme-mini/README.md

 Display and article pager with excerpts, you probably want to use this on the home page.

+* `postsDir` is also supported here
+* add `readMore: false` front matter if you don't want the read more button to appear for specify post

 ## Changelog

 See [releases](https://github.com/wxsms/vuepress-theme-mini/releases).